-Pianists Murray McLachlan, Andrew Ball, Douglas Finch, Mikhail Kazakevich, Dr. Aleksander Szram, Graham Caskie, and Anthony Hewitt gave individual piano lessons and masterclasses.
+Pianists and teachers Murray McLachlan, Andrew Ball, Douglas Finch, Mikhail Kazakevich, Dr. Aleksander Szram, Graham Caskie, and Anthony Hewitt gave individual piano lessons and masterclasses.
 Dr. Stephen Goss taught composition, Rebecca Miller taught conducting, Michael Dussek and Dr. Aleksander Szram coached chamber music classes, and Douglas Finch taught improvisation.
 I coached the art of sight-reading and memorisation to small classes.

 Douglas Finch also played Beethoven – Sonata Op 22 in B flat major, and Finch/Chopin: Preludes and Afterthoughts – Fantasy-Transcriptions on Chopin’s Preludes op.
 28 as well as Chopin’s Mazurka op.
 24 no. 4 in B flat minor and the Fourth Ballade Op.
 52 in F minor.
-At the end of the concert Douglas provided a series of wonderful improvisations.
-The enthusiastic audience chose all sorts of melodies which were then expertly weaved in a series of different styles and genres – including the now infamous ‘Gangnam Style’!!
+At the end of the concert, Douglas provided a series of wonderful improvisations.
+The enthusiastic audience chose all sorts of melodies which were then expertly weaved in a series of different styles and genres, including the now infamous ‘Gangnam Style’!!

-The students I spoke to found this course thoroughly enjoyable, many describing it as ‘life-changing’.
+Students found this course thoroughly enjoyable, many describing it as ‘life-changing’.
 Hopefully they went back to Malaysia inspired to keep working at their piano playing.
 Held every two years, the Overseas-Malaysian Winter Piano-Academy will no doubt continue to thrive in 2014.